enonic/enonic/xp/7.0/render-post-process.md

 Executes response-processor scripts found in all the applications of a Site.

+Response processors are located in the app directory `src/main/resources/site/processors/<name>.js`

 - The processors are executed in order.
 - Every processor receives the current Request and Response, and returns a new Response
 - A processor can set `applyFilters` to false in its response to skip all other processors.